Love Is A Drug: Exploring Love, Drugs, And Hormones

 Oxytocin and love

 Biologically, why does oxytocin increase when we have sex?
 It helps erections last longer, and it's released during orgasm.
-Some believe that it helps sperm reach the egg easier.
+Some believe that it helps sperm reach the egg more easily.

 Oxytocin can affect your emotions as well.
 Certain behaviors can change due to oxytocin affecting them.
 High levels can lead to trust, relaxation, and lesser anxiety, which can be a good treatment for many mental disorders.